James Wardrop: Career

-Wardrop moved to London, where he worked as an ophthalmic surgeon from 1809 to 1869.
+In 1808, seeking to establish an independent practice and facing limited immediate opportunities in surgery in Scotland, Wardrop moved to London, where he worked as an ophthalmic surgeon from 1809 to 1869.
 He was awarded his doctorate (MD) by his alma mater, St Andrews University, in 1834.
-He taught surgery from 1826 at the Aldersgate Street medical academy with Lawrence and Tyrrell, and published surgical treatises.
+He taught surgery from 1826 at the Aldersgate Street medical academy with Sir William Lawrence and Frederick Tyrrell, and published surgical treatises.
 Wardrop was early appointed Surgeon-in-Ordinary to the Prince Regent.
 This annoyed his rivals in London, and he found the doors of the large hospitals closed to him.
 In retaliation he founded the West London Hospital for Surgery near the Edgware Road, and invited general practitioners to watch him operate.
 Further royal honours came, but he declined a baronetcy (in lieu of royal fees) and moved out of royal circles.
-His social gifts, a knowledge of horses and marriage to a wife with aristocratic connections brought him popularity.
+His social gifts, a knowledge of horses and marriage to a wife with aristocratic connections, brought him popularity.